 If you can’t schedule a repair right away, cover the chip with a piece of clear packing tape to keep dirt out of the glass.
 Also, don’t use your windshield wipers.
 The wipers can spread dirt directly over the chip.

 Driving with a chipped windshield is illegal and may result in a ticket.
-Minnesota law specifically states no one can “drive or operate any motor vehicle with a windshield cracked or discolored” to the point that the driver’s vision is obstructed.
+Minnesota law specifically states that no one can “drive or operate any motor vehicle with a windshield cracked or discolored” to the point that the driver’s vision is obstructed.

 If you have a chipped or cracked windshield, contact Auto Glass Express.
 We are a local Twin Cities company that is committed to customer satisfaction.
 We offer a lifetime warranty and will handle all of the insurance paperwork for you, making your experience simple and convenient.